 Video workflow hub

-Picmu video tools for local workflows and honest browser support.
+Picmu video tools for local workflows and browser support.

-Use the video hub when the job starts with a real workflow question: can this browser handle the source, which output container is realistic, and what fallback still leaves you with something useful?
-Picmu keeps those answers visible instead of pretending every browser can transcode everything.
+Use the video hub when the job starts with a real workflow question: can this browser handle the source, which output container is realistic, and what output still leaves you with something useful if full export is limited?
+Picmu keeps those answers visible instead of implying every browser can transcode everything.

 Format pairs3